biovcnet/python/Lesson2/README.md

 ## Setting and determining datatypes of variables

-The pre-written code contains only small sections.
+The pre-written code contains only two small sections.

 The first section is for all exercises except escape characters.
 In the first line, a *variable* `y` is set as the integer, 6.
 Python will automatically classify the variable's datatype based on the user's input if the datatype is not explicitly set.